-Of the top cities in Louisiana, the city with the highest overall risk is New Orleans.
+Of these top cities in Louisiana, the city with the highest overall risk is New Orleans.
 The city with the lowest overall risk is Alexandria.

-Florida ranks highest for heat risk Washington and North Dakota rank lowest for heat risk
+California and Oregon rank lowest for heat risk

 See our fire ranking methodology.